We are not ignorant of his devices. (II Corinthians 2:11)

 Accusations against God today are more subtle.
 People do not stand in church business meetings and accuse God of reneging on His Word.
 But they seem to have no hesitation in accusing the pastor and other ministers, the deacons and other leaders, of weakness, of failures, of dishonesty, of ungodliness.

 When a leader of God’s people is accused unjustly, God takes it as an attack on Himself.
+Please don’t miss that.
+It’s all through Scripture, my friend.

 Jesus told Peter that in trying to dissuade Him from going to the cross, Peter was Satan, “an adversary.”
 Likewise, those who play into Satan’s hands today and accuse their brothers and sisters in the church are being adversaries to Christ.